-Joe Biden’s family tragedies are a key part of his biography – especially the deaths of his first wife, daughter and later son Beau Biden, but Hunter is the family member who has often ended up in negative headlines.
+Joe Biden’s family tragedies are a key part of his biography – especially the deaths of his first wife, daughter and, later, son Beau Biden, but Hunter is the family member who has often ended up in negative headlines.
 Hunter’s full name is actually Robert Hunter Biden.
 He was born on February 4, 1970.
 Hunter was brought into Trump’s conversation with the president of Ukraine in a call that has, in part, led Democrats to launch an impeachment inquiry.
 A whistleblower’s report into that call has now been declassified.

 Joe Biden is married to second wife, Dr. Jill Biden, with whom he has a daughter.
 Hunter Biden told Vanity Fair in a lengthy statement, “The important aspect of my complicated divorce (like all divorces) and an equally complicated life, marked by the tragic loss of my mother, sister and brother is this: My father has been a constant source of love and strength in my life.
 Even though my life has been played out in the media, because I am a Biden, my father never once suggested that the family’s public profile should be my priority.
 The priority has always been clear for my dad, as it is, now, for me: Never run from a struggle.”

-Hunter once told The New Yorker, mentioning his now deceased brother: “Beau and I have been there since we were carried in baskets during his first campaign.
+Hunter once told The New Yorker, mentioning his now-deceased brother: “Beau and I have been there since we were carried in baskets during his first campaign.
 We went everywhere with him.
 At every single major event and every small event that had to do with his political career, I was there.”

 Here’s what you need to know about Hunter Biden:

-Hunter Biden’s difficult life started when he was just a child.
+Hunter Biden’s difficulties started when he was just a child.
 His mother, Neilia Hunter Biden, died at age 30 with her daughter with Joe Biden, Naomi, 1, in a car crash in 1972.
 At the time of the crash, Joe Biden had just been elected to the U.S. Senate in Delaware.
 Sons Hunter and Beau were in the car but survived the accident.

 According to Politico, the Biden vehicle was struck by a truck carrying corncobs as they journeyed to pick out a Christmas tree.
 Over the years, Biden has discussed his love for Neilia, including to the author Kitty Kelley.
 “Neilia was my very best friend, my greatest ally, my sensuous lover,” he told her in 1974.
 “The longer we lived together the more we enjoyed everything from sex to sports.
 Most guys don’t really know what I lost because they never knew what I had.”